What is B2B event marketing and why you should still consider it

 Lunch And Learn

-A lunch and learn marketing event is ideal for V-level executives, those who are one rank below C-level executives, and is usually attended by at least 20 people.
+A lunch-and-learn marketing event is ideal for V-level executives, those who are one rank below C-level executives, and is usually attended by at least 20 people.

 When crafting your invitation for a lunch and learn event, answer questions like: why should they attend the event?
 What’s in it for them?
-Getting these questions covered will make invitees more convinced to attend.
+Getting these questions covered will make invitees more convinced to participate.

 VIP Dinners